FranMT-S/chi-zinc-server/README.md

  - `susan`  find all matches of susan in all fields
  - `susan%20bianca` (instead of "susan bianca")  find all matches of susan or bianca in all fields
  - `-susan`  all matches where susan is not in all fields
- - `susan.bailey +bianca.ornelas`  all matches where this susan and bianca.ornelas in all fields
+ - `susan.bailey%20+bianca.ornelas`  all matches where this susan and bianca.ornelas in all fields
  - `susan*`  all matches starting with susan in all fields
  - `-susan*` all matches you start that do not start with susan in all fields
  - `From:susan`   all susan matches in the From field